The-Software-Guild/c284-lecture-notes-july22/sprint-1/day-1/expectations.md

 - All meetings are recorded and posted in [Engage](https://academy.engagelms.com/login/index.php) (LMS) daily under the "Zoom Recordings" heading.

-- breakout rooms (24 of you = 6 teams of 4 students each) main room, instructor office, a room for each team named after that team, 6 or more other rooms =  quiet rooms
+- Breakout Rooms (24 of you = 6 teams of 4 students each) main room, instructor office, a room for each team named after that team, 6 or more other rooms =  quiet rooms.

--communication -> chat & reaction
+- Communication -> zoom chat & reactions (slow down, speed up, raise hand, away).
+All other comunications will be done through Engage's announcements forum or via Microsoft Temas entitled east #3.